Lotus Software: History

 Lotus was founded in 1982 by partners Mitch Kapor and Jonathan Sachs with backing from Ben Rosen.
-Lotus's first product was presentation software for the Apple II known as Lotus Executive Briefing System.
-Kapor founded Lotus after leaving his post as head of development at VisiCorp, the distributors of the VisiCalc spreadsheet, and selling all his rights to Visi-Plot and Visi-Trend to Visi-Corp.
+By the end of that year the company offered Executive Briefing System, presentation software for the Apple II, written by Kapor and Todd Agulnick.
+Kapor founded Lotus after leaving his post as head of development at VisiCorp, the distributors of the VisiCalc spreadsheet, and selling all his rights to VisiPlot and VisiTrend to VisiCorp.

-Shortly after Kapor left Visi-Corp, he and Sachs produced an integrated spreadsheet and graphics program.
-Even though IBM and VisiCorp had a collaboration agreement whereby Visi-Calc was being shipped simultaneously with the PC, Lotus had a clearly superior product.
+Shortly after Kapor left VisiCorp, he and Sachs produced an integrated spreadsheet and graphics program.
+Even though IBM and VisiCorp had a collaboration agreement whereby VisiCalc was being shipped simultaneously with the PC, Lotus had a superior product.
 Lotus released Lotus 1-2-3 on January 26, 1983.
-The name referred to the three ways the product could be used, as a spreadsheet, word processor, and database manager.
-In practice the latter two functions were less often used, but 1-2-3 was the most powerful spreadsheet program available.
+The name referred to the three ways the product could be used, as a spreadsheet, graphing tool, and database manager.
+The last two functions were less often used in practice, but 1-2-3 was the most powerful spreadsheet program available.

 Lotus was almost immediately successful, becoming the world's third largest microcomputer software company in 1983 with $53 million in sales in its first year, compared to its business plan forecast of $1 million in sales.
-In 1982 Jim Manzi — a graduate of Colgate University and The Fletcher School of Law and Diplomacy — came to Lotus as a management consultant with McKinsey & Company, and became an employee four months later.
-In October 1984 he was named president, and in April 1986 he was appointed CEO, succeeding Kapor.
-In July of that same year he also became chairman of the board.
+In 1982, Jim Manzi — a graduate of Colgate University and The Fletcher School of Law and Diplomacy — came to Lotus as a management consultant with McKinsey & Company and became an employee four months later.
+In October 1984, he was named president, and in April 1986, he was appointed CEO, succeeding Kapor.
+In July of that same year, he also became chairman of the board.
 Manzi remained at the head of Lotus until 1995.